allenai/discoveryworld/README-USERSTUDY.md

 DiscoveryWorld contains a number of scenarios, which are shown on a menu when you run the user study.
 Currently the following are officially supported:
 ```
 Tutorial
+Archaeology Dig
 Combinatorial Chemistry
-Archaeology Dig
 Plant Nutrients
 Reactor Lab
 ```

 Scenarios not on this list are not yet complete, and should not be played.

-Scenarios can be played in any order -- you don't need to start with "Combinatorial Chemistry" first.
+Scenarios can be played in any order -- you don't need to start with "Archaeology Dig" first.

 ### 2.3 Selecting a difficulty and variation

 Using the menus, you should select a difficulty of `normal` and a variation of `1` (the first option).

+**NOTE:** For Archaeology Dig, if you complete the `normal` difficulty quickly, you're welcome to attempt the `challenge` difficulty on variation `1`.

 ### 2.4 Task Instructions